nicopap/cuicui/design_doc/richtext/dynamic_format.md

 - It does look like a section, but isn't really one
 - It might be difficult to parse in a way that allows discriminating with a section.

+**Idea**: What about _forcing_ a space between `:` and the metadata value in sections, so that it's always clearly distinct from formats

+## Implementation

+Making `Dynamic` a struct with a `format` and `access` field doesn't work.
+As `Dynamic` **only** accesses bindings by name at runtime (in fact we could change this to access by an interned ID of sort).

+What we really want is a way to say to `RichTextPartial` to register some trackers.